tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

 > further federation traffic.
 Existing rooms shared with users on other homeservers will no longer
 > receive or send updates once federation is disabled or the remote domain is not part of the
 > allow list.

+##### Fixed Helmfile templating: S3 region for Dovecot

+**Target group:** Deployments using an external S3 service for Dovecot with `objectstores.dovecot.region` set to a value other than `"eu-west-1"`.

+**Context:**

+Until now, `objectstores.dovecot.region` was not rendered into the Dovecot values, so Dovecot always used the chart default `eu-west-1`.
+The setting is now passed through and takes effect.

+**Required action**

+None.
+Since the region had no effect before, this note is purely informational.

 ### Versions ≥ v1.17.0